uhohspaghettioo/Canvas-Quiz-Taker/readme.md

 - 🌟 **Answer Highlighting**:
   - GPT-suggested multiple-choice answers are marked, but not noticeable to the untrained eye. try to spot the correct answer here:
   - ![image](https://github.com/uhohspaghettioo/gpcheater/assets/153341004/a6964427-c6dd-4ade-967d-4a37fd088237)
+  - spoilers: its the one with the . in front of it

 - 🖱️ **Click-to-Copy**: